 A Free Public Wi-Fi Network underpins the emerging local digital economy and is essential to Margaret River’s productivity, global competitiveness and improved social wellbeing.

-MRCCI is committed to growing our regional economy with the Margaret River Deals Digital Economy Platform.
+is committed to growing our regional economy with the Rotary Margaret River Directory Digital Economy Platform.
 The digital platform is an easy-to-use hybrid web and mobile online marketplace application for buying and selling local goods and services.